hyperoslo/gamification/README.md

 ## Credits

 Hyper made this.
-We're a digital communications agency with a passion for good code, and if you're using this library we probably want to hire you.
+We're a digital communications agency with a passion for good code, and if you're using Gamification we probably want to hire you.

 ## License